-In a recent report prepared for the Council of Europe's Select Committee of experts on the use of human embryos and foetuses, Anne McLaren emphasizes that the distinction between the embryonic and pre-embryonic stage is not arbitrary, while the distinction between foetus and embryo (the foetal stage starting at eight weeks after fertilisation) has no scientific basis.18
+In a recent report prepared for the Council of Europe's Select Committee of experts on the use of human embryos and foetuses, Anne McLaren emphasizes that the distinction between the embryonic and pre-embryonic stage is not arbitrary, while the distinction between foetus and embryo (the foetal stage starting at eight weeks after fertilisation) has no scientific basis.

-The report of the Committee on Science and Technology, which preceded Recommendation 1046 (1986) of the Parliamentary Assembly of the Council of Europe, notes that "closer acquaintance with the biological and medical facts ... will help considerably in moving towards agreed ethical guidelines" in the area; such an approach may involve the recognition of a "pre-embryonic" period of development.19 Even so, paragraph 5 of that Recommendation considered that "from the moment of fertilisation of the ovule, human life develops in a continuous pattern, and that it is not possible to make a clear-cut distinction during the first phases (embryonic) of its development".
-There is also reason to note that in a closer examination even such biologically oriented distinctions as live/dead (foetus) and viable/non-viable (embryo or foetus) prove to be problematic.20
+The report of the Committee on Science and Technology, which preceded Recommendation 1046 (1986) of the Parliamentary Assembly of the Council of Europe, notes that "closer acquaintance with the biological and medical facts ... will help considerably in moving towards agreed ethical guidelines" in the area; such an approach may involve the recognition of a "pre-embryonic" period of development.
+Peven so, paragraph 5 of that Recommendation considered that "from the moment of fertilisation of the ovule, human life develops in a continuous pattern, and that it is not possible to make a clear-cut distinction during the first phases (embryonic) of its development".
+There is also reason to note that in a closer examination even such biologically oriented distinctions as live/dead (foetus) and viable/non-viable (embryo or foetus) prove to be problematic.
+Period of the Parliamentary Assembly of the Council of Europe, notes that "closer examination even such biologically oriented distinctions as live/dead (foetus) and viable/non-viable (embryo or foetus) prove to be problematic.